AIAA Integrated CubeSat Engineering Workshop in Orlando, FL

 Member – Standard $649

 Conference Rate $749

-This 2-day Integrated CubeSat Engineering Workshop (I-CEW) examines the application of systems engineering tools and techniques that will provide participants with the foundational skills, industry standards, information and tools necessary to plan a credible CubeSat development program.
+This 2-day Integrated CubeSat Engineering Workshop (I-CEW) applies systems engineering tools and techniques to provide participants with the foundational skills, industry standards, information and experience necessary to plan a credible CubeSat development program.
 Emphasis is on practice over theory using a fully functional (hardware and software) desktop (non-flight) CubeSat as the system of interest.
-The course uses the 3U EyasSat3™ (ES3) desktop satellite (see photo), the course follows the progression of a hypothetical CubeSat mission – NanoMet – designed to deliver large scale meteorological imagery fro LEO.
-NanoMet serves as an end-to-end system engineering and project management training platform to examine issues that develop during each phase of a project lifecycle.
+The course uses the 3U EyasSat3™ (ES3) desktop satellite (see photo).
+The course follows the progression of a hypothetical CubeSat mission – NanoMet – designed to deliver large scale meteorological imagery fro LEO.
+NanoMet serves as an end-to-end systems engineering and project management training platform to examine issues that develop during each phase of a project lifecycle.

 This course is organized along the lines of a real space mission, starting with Pre-Phase A concept development and then progressing from Phase A to D, introducing systems engineering artifacts that would be developed at each major milestone and providing hands-on examples using the NanoMet mission.
+The project artifacts are generated using model-based systems engineering (MBSE) and participants gain an understanding of how MBSE can be used in their projects.
 NanoMet, based on the ES3 platform, is designed to conform to the 3U CubeSat standard in terms of form and fit and includes all standard spacecraft bus functions (power, data handling, communication, and 3-axis attitude determination and control).
-All hardware was designed to be for use around the world and is “ITAR-free.”
-(It is not space qualified or even qualifiable.)
 Participants are provided with key lectures and resources and will learn by doing a variety of in-class exercises.

 - Define mission needs, goals, objectives and ConOps for a CubeSat mission to satisfy Pre-Phase A requirements.

 - Develop and organize detailed mission and system requirements as required by a Phase A system requirements review (SSR).